apache/pulsar/site2/docs/client-libraries-java.md

 Pulsar has various [subscription modes](concepts-messaging#subscription-modes) to match different scenarios.
 A topic can have multiple subscriptions with different subscription modes.
 However, a subscription can only have one subscription mode at a time.

-A subscription is identified with the subscription name, and a subscription name can specify only one subscription mode at a time.
-You can change the subscription mode, yet you have to let all existing consumers of this subscription offline first.
+A subscription is identical with the subscription name which can specify only one subscription mode at a time.
+You cannot change the subscription mode unless letting all existing consumers of this subscription offline first.

 Different subscription modes have different message distribution modes.
 This section describes the differences of subscription modes and how to use them.